NatePadgett/Final_Project/README.md

 Because I'm working with a short dictionary of names, swapping names in this way mostly yielded subtle changes, i.e.: only one or two replacements per per run of the script.
 For the purposes of this project that is perfect.
 It gives an attentive reader the sense that something is off about the narrator and that they are confusing the characters in their own story.
 The few moments when no change is made by the program are like the moments of clarity amid the creeping haze of dementia experience by my grandmother.

+Example output:
+>Stephan (turning 26 today) is still in NYC and living in Brooklyn, though he moved in September very close to Prospect Park and our favorite: Brooklyn Botanical Garden.
+The company he works for is growing faster than ever affording Nathan many opportunities to develop management skills, third party experience, etc. Salesforce invited him to speak at Dreamforce, so we spent the week before Thanksgiving together.
+Thankfully he and his wonderful girlfriend, Nancy, will be home for Christmas week.

+(Nathan lives in NYC and turned 26.
+Stephan is his brother)

 RWET_Final_Sent_Scramble .py does as it's name suggests: it mixes up scentences in each source text.
 This is accomplished through a line comprehension call as part of function `sentence_swap(string,list)`.

 ```python